Georgetown University College of Arts & Sciences

-The Georgetown University College of Arts & Sciences (CAS) is the oldest school within Georgetown University in Washington, D.C.
-The College is the largest undergraduate school at Georgetown, and until the founding of the School of Medicine in 1850, was the only higher education division of the university.
-In 1821, the school granted its first graduate degrees, though the graduate portion has since been separated as the Georgetown University Graduate School of Arts and Sciences.
+The Georgetown University College of Arts & Sciences (CAS) is a college of Georgetown University, a private Jesuit research university in the Georgetown neighborhood of Washington, D.C..
+It is the oldest and largest undergraduate school at Georgetown, and, until the founding of the School of Medicine in 1850, was the only higher education division of the university.
+In 1821, it granted its first graduate degrees, though the graduate portion has since been separated as the Georgetown University Graduate School of Arts & Sciences.
 From 1990 to 2022, it was named Georgetown College.

-The current dean of the college is Rosario Ceballo, who assumed the position in 2022.
-Alone, the college accounts for over 3,500 students, 30 academic majors with 23 departments.
-This forms the core of the undergraduate population.
+The college enrolls over 3,500 students in 30 academic majors within 23 departments.

 History

 From 1789 until the founding of the School of Medicine in 1850, Georgetown College was the only secondary school at what became Georgetown University.
 Robert Plunkett, the first president of Georgetown, oversaw the division of the school into three parts, "college", "preparatory", and "elementary".
 Elementary education was eventually dropped by Patrick Francis Healy, and preparatory eventually separated as Georgetown Prep.

 Over the years many schools have broken off of the College.
 The Graduate School of Arts and Sciences first broke off in 1855, but rejoined the college organization following the downturn in admissions caused by the American Civil War, until reestablishment in 1891.
 The School of Languages and Linguistics, itself organized out of the School of Foreign Service in 1949, was collapsed into the College in 1995, as the Faculty of Languages and Linguistics, though it maintains its separate programs.